refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 This component is built using PrimeReact and PrimeFlex libraries.
 If you want to dive deeper into the code, you can explore [PrimeFlex](https://primeflex.org/) and [PrimeReact Card](https://primereact.org/card/) for a better understanding.

-In the code above, we created a `<KpiCard/>` component that renders a card with the given props.
+In the code above, we created a `<KpiCard />` component that renders a card with the given props.
 It displays the title, total, trend, and icon.
 The `formatTotal` prop allows you to format the total value as you wish.

-Let's import the `<KpiCard/>` component in `src/pages/dashboard/index.tsx` and pass the necessary props to render the cards.
+Let's import the `<KpiCard />` component in `src/pages/dashboard/index.tsx` and pass the necessary props to render the cards.
 Before that, we need to fetch the data from the API.
 For this, we'll use the [`useCustom`](https://refine.dev/docs/api-reference/core/hooks/data/useCustom/) hook from **refine** and `dayjs` to arrange query parameters.

 `useCustom` allows us to make specific requests to the API.
 It should be used on non-resource endpoints which means that it doesn't have a CRUD operation.
 In our case, we'll use it to fetch the data for the KPI cards and charts.